RogerWoodman/Adaptive-UI-for-autonomous-vehicles/README.md

 ## Run

-To test the decision tree's accuracy, run test_decision_tree.py and tweak the sample dataset if needed.
+To test the decision tree's accuracy, run test_decision_tree.py and tweak the tile_data labels ("include" row) if needed.

 ## Acknowledgements